Gal Gadot: Early life

-In 1993, at the age of eight, Gadot and her family moved to the Givat Tal neighborhood of Rosh HaAyin, where she grew up, in what she described as a "very Jewish, Israeli family environment".
+In 1993, at age eight, Gadot and her family moved to the Givat Tal neighborhood of Rosh HaAyin, where she grew up, in what she described as a "very Jewish, Israeli family environment".
 As a child, she struggled with a weak voice and attended speech therapy, where she learned proper breathing techniques.
 Encouraged by her mother to be active from a young age, Gadot took up swimming at four and later played tennis.
-She joined the local volleyball and basketball teams, soccer-team cheerleader, and trained in ballet, hip-hop, and jazz for 12 years; at one point, Gadot considered a career as a choreographer.
+She joined the local volleyball and basketball teams, soccer-team cheerleader, and trained in ballet, hip-hop, and jazz for twelve years; at one point, she considered a career as a choreographer.

-At 11, she visited Holocaust memorial sites in Poland to learn about Auschwitz and Majdanek.
+At eleven, Gadot visited Holocaust memorial sites in Poland to learn about Auschwitz and Majdanek.
 Reflecting on the experience, she recalled: "I, an entitled child, felt the suffering the Muselmann experienced back then."
-At 12, she was invited to enter the Girl of the Year competition but declined, initially dismissed modeling as a career, but later realized it is a fun job that makes great money and offers exciting experiences.
+At twelve, she was invited to enter the Girl of the Year competition but declined, initially dismissed modeling as a career, but later realized it is a fun job that makes great money and offers exciting experiences.

-Although Gadot's native language is Hebrew, she started taking English lessons in third grade; she became fluent when she decided she wanted to watch Seinfeld and Friends.
+Although Gadot's native language is Hebrew, she began taking English lessons in third grade; she became fluent after starting to watch the sitcoms Seinfeld and Friends.
 She later attended Begin High School, where she majored in biology.
 After graduating, she had a few months before beginning her mandatory two-year service in the IDF.
 During this time, she received modeling offers but instead chose to work at Burger King, saying, "I was like, posing for money?
 Ugh, it's not for me."
 Meanwhile, her mother and a friend submitted an application on her behalf for the Miss Israel pageant.
 Before enlisting, she also worked as a caregiver for eight-month-old twins.

 Career

 2004–2009: Miss Israel, IDF service and early work

-"It wasn't my love for fashion or glamour that led me there.
-My enlistment [in the army] had been postponed by six months, and all my friends were already in uniform.
-My mother suggested I try out [Miss Israel], so I went through the selection process, met wonderful girls, and thought, 'Why not?
-It will be fun, and I'll get one last trip abroad before the army.'
-I figured it would make for a good story to tell my future grandchildren."